 For changes in employment or complex situations, we provide specialized advice to navigate the process effectively.

 To work for a specific employer under defined conditions (e.g., job title, location, duration).
-They usually require an LMIA, which proves that a Canadian employer needs a foreign worker to fill a job after attempting to hire Canadians or permanent residents.
+Usually requires an LMIA, which proves that a Canadian employer needs the foreign worker to fill a labour shortage or possesses specialized skills after attempting to hire Canadians or permanent residents.

 Issued by Employment and Social Development Canada (ESDC), an Labour Market Impact Assessment (LMIA) confirms that there is a genuine need for a foreign worker to fill a specific job and that no Canadian citizen or permanent resident is available to do the job.